 Instructions

-- Add the stir fry vegetables and tofu and cook until soft, about 5 minutes.
-Stir in the red curry paste, tomato paste, garlic, and ginger and cook, stirring, until the curry paste is fragrant, about 1 minute.
+- Stir in the red curry paste, tomato paste, garlic, and ginger and cook, stirring, until the curry paste is fragrant, about 1 minute.

 - Stir in the coconut milk, tamari, and pasta.
 Cook until warmed through.
 Top with cilantro and green onions and serve!